TillF/WASA-SED/docs/index.md

 **```gw_storage.stat```, ```intercept_storage.stat```, ```soil_moisture.stat``` and ```storage.stats```:**<br>
 These files are written at the end of each simulation year, thus allowing recommencing an aborted WASA run starting from the last simulation timestep. <br>
 Beware: all other output files are overwritten in this case.
-For file structure, see section **Input files**. ```storage.stats``` contains the overall summary of storages corresponding to the three files mentioned before.
+For file structure, see section [Input data](#input-data). ```storage.stats``` contains the overall summary of storages corresponding to the three files mentioned before.

 ### Output of the river module
 The river routine calculates the water and sediment discharge in each river stretch.
 Currently, the output comprises the water discharge and storage values for each timestep, and the linear response function, when river routing scheme 1 is selected.
 The following files are generated as daily time series, if enabled and depending on the selected routing scheme: